 Early-bird registration is now open for the North Coast Forest Conservation Conference: Growing Resilience in our Forests and Woodlands, June 7-9, 2017 at the Santa Rosa Junior College.

-This inspirational forum will bring together scientists, foresters, landowners, students and the pubic to:
+This inspirational forum will bring together scientists, foresters, landowners, students and the public to:

 Join us in delving into three diverse tracks with those at the forefront of Ecology, Economy and Community as they relate to our forests and the most pertinent issues and solutions available.